Plasma Unbound and Unconjugated Androgens in Oriental Men

 TLDR Oriental men may have lower androgen activity affecting hair growth despite similar testosterone levels to Caucasian men.

-The study investigated the biochemical basis for differences in sexual hair growth between Oriental and Caucasian men, focusing on plasma androgens.
-It involved 6 Oriental men (3 Chinese, 3 Japanese) and 6 Caucasian men, all around 24 years old.
-Despite having similar plasma testosterone levels to Caucasians, Oriental men exhibited low 17-oxosteroid excretion and required androgen to induce beard growth, suggesting hypoandrogenism.
-The research aimed to explore potential differences in plasma testosterone binding or levels of other androgens, such as androstenedione, dihydrotestosterone, and dehydroepiandrosterone.
+The study investigated the biochemical basis for differences in sexual hair growth between Oriental and Caucasian men, focusing on plasma androgen levels.
+Six Oriental men (3 Chinese, 3 Japanese) who could not grow facial hair were compared with six fully virile Caucasian men, all around 24 years old.
+Despite having similar plasma testosterone levels to Caucasians, Oriental men exhibited low 17-oxosteroid excretion and could induce beard growth with androgen, suggesting hypoandrogenism.
+The study aimed to explore potential differences in plasma testosterone binding or levels of other androgens.